Rio reports first coronavirus deaths as Brazil closes land borders

 On Wednesday night, Brazil erupted to the sound of banging pots and pans and shouts of “Bolsonaro out!” with housebound protesters expressing their anger toward the president for the second night in a row.

-Reporting by Pedro Fonseca; Writing by Stephen Eisenhammer; Editing by Brad Haynes and Lisa Shumaker
+Reporting by Pedro Fonseca; Writing by Stephen Eisenhammer and Jamie McGeever; Editing by Brad Haynes, Lisa Shumaker and DIane Craft